ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ## Mounting and unmounting file shares on a virtual server instance
 {: #fs-mount-unmount-vsi}

-Mounting is a process by which a server's operating system makes files and directories on the storage device available for users to access through the server's file system.
+Mounting is the process by which a server's operating system makes files and directories on the storage device available for users to access through the server's file system.
 To mount a file share to a virtual server instance, [locate the mount path information](/docs/vpc?topic=vpc-file-storage-view).
 The mount path is created when you create a mount target for the file share.
 See the following information for mounting on a few Linux operating systems.
 Other Linux distributions follow similar procedures.

 * [Mounting file shares on Red Hat Linux](/docs/vpc?topic=vpc-file-storage-mount-RHEL).
 * [Mounting file shares in CentOS](/docs/vpc?topic=vpc-file-storage-mount-centos).